5 Things To Do IN Shizuoka

 If you are looking for a caffeine boost to start your day Shizuoka City also provides a few options – aside from the ubiquitous chain coffee stores probably the most popular cafe in Shizuoka is HUG Coffee which has 3 stores in the city.

 2. Sunpu Castle Park

-Built by local superstar, Tokugawa Ieyasu, in 1589, Sunpu Castle is the perfect place to let your imagination run wild with thoughts of ninjas, samurais, feudal lords, and shoguns.
+Built by local superstar Tokugawa Ieyasu in the early 1600s, Sunpu Castle is the perfect place to let your imagination run wild with thoughts of ninjas, samurai, geisha and feudal lords.

 To find out more about this amazing castle and its history check out the Explore Shizuoka article here.

 3. Shizuoka Sengen Jinja